Arun Gawli

-Arun Gulab Gawli (born 17 July 1955) also known as Arun Gulab Ahir, is an Indian politician, underworld don and retired gangster.
+Arun Gulab Gawli (born 17 July 1955), also known as Arun Gulab Ahir, is an Indian politician, underworld don and retired gangster.
 Gawli and his brother Kishor (Pappa) entered the Mumbai underworld in the 1970s, when they joined the "Byculla Company", a criminal gang led by Rama Naik and Babu Reshim, operating in the central Mumbai areas of Byculla, Parel and Saat Rasta.
 In 1988, after Rama Naik was killed in a police encounter, Gawli took over the gang and began operating it from his residence, Dagdi Chawl.
 Under his control, the gang controlled most criminal activities in the central Mumbai areas.
 Throughout the late eighties and nineties, Gawli's gang was involved in a power struggle with Dawood Ibrahim's D-Company gang.
 Gawli is also the founder of the Akhil Bharatiya Sena political party based in Maharashtra.

 Early and personal life

-Arun Gawli was born in Pohegaon, Ahmednagar district, Maharashtra, India.
-He married Zubeida Mujawar, who later became Asha Gawli after marriage and converted to Hinduism.
-She was a Member of the Legislative Assembly (MLA) for Maharashtra and they both have five children, two sons and three daughters including Mahesh and Geeta, Yogita,Yatika Geeta is a first term ABS corporator from the Chinchpokli assembly constituency.
+Arun Gawli was born in Pohegaon, Kopargaon, Ahmednagar district, Maharashtra, India.
+Gawli first worked at Simplex Mills in Chinchpokli, then at Godrej & Boyce company in Vikhroli and later at Crompton Greaves in Kanjurmarg before working at gangster Parasnath Pandey's gambling den.
+He married Zubeida Mujawar, who became Asha Gawli after marriage and converted to Hinduism.
+She was a Member of the Legislative Assembly (MLA) for Maharashtra and they have five children: two sons and three daughters including Mahesh and Geeta, Yogita, Yatika Geeta is a first term ABS corporator from the Chinchpokli assembly constituency.
 Gawli's nephew Sachin Ahir is an MLA and is the former Maharashtra Minister of State for Housing.
 Gawli's uncle Hukumchand Yadav was a legislator from Khandwa in Madhya Pradesh.